symfony/symfony-docs/cookbook/security/entity_provider.rst

-The easiest way to exclude non active users is to implement the :class:`Symfony\\Component\\Security\\Core\\User\\AdvancedUserInterface` interface that takes care of the user's account status.
+The easiest way to exclude non active users is to implement the :class:`Symfony\\Component\\Security\\Core\\User\\AdvancedUserInterface` interface that takes care of checking the user's account status.
 The :class:`Symfony\\Component\\Security\\Core\\User\\AdvancedUserInterface`
 extends the :class:`Symfony\\Component\\Security\\Core\\User\\UserInterface`
-interface, so that we just need to switch to it in the ``AcmeUserBundle:User`` entity class to take benefit from simple and advanced authentication behaviors.
+interface, so you just need to switch to the new interface in the ``AcmeUserBundle:User`` entity class to benefit from simple and advanced authentication behaviors.

 The :class:`Symfony\\Component\\Security\\Core\\User\\AdvancedUserInterface`
 interface adds four extra methods to validate the account status: